chisNaN/myCodeSnippets/README.md

-:bulb: # I hope some useful snippets
+# I hope some useful snippets